citp/privacy-policy-historical/d/do/doy/doyouspain.com.md

 Privacy Statement
 We respect and take very seriously the privacy of our customers that is why we do NOT sell or rent any information collected through our website to third parties.
 Contact
 If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can contact:

+**Gesmarket S.L.**
+B12630620
+C/ Barrachina 15 Bis
+12006 Castellón
+Spain